aimms/how-to/Articles/505/solving_the_model_1.rst

 .. rubric:: Right-mouse for help

-To obtain information about specific AIMMS keywords, you can use the right-mouse popup menu to open the AIMMS documentation on the appropriate page with a single click.
+To obtain information about specific AIMMS keywords, you can use the right-mouse pop up menu to open the AIMMS documentation on the appropriate page with a single click.
 For instance, you can obtain help on the `ProgramStatus` keyword as follows: